Our rental house is almost renovated and I am sharing the before pictures and the progress so far.

 The linoleum in the bathrooms wasn’t in great shape either.

-The entrance coming in from the garage needed updating and a good cleaning from all the traffic.
+The entrance coming in from the garage needed updating and a good cleaning from all the heavy traffic.

 I spoke with my rep at Mannington about good options for a rental.
 We knew hardwood probably wasn’t the best route so she steered me towards the Adura Max product.
 It gave me the look of hardwood that I love, but it’s waterproof, noise-proof and pretty much life-proof.
 Pretty much everything that’s perfect for a rental house!
 I headed to Nebraska Furniture Mart to see the full line in person.
 We had used Nebraska Furniture Mart for the hardwood floors at our last house and we were so pleased with the process and installed product that we knew they were the place to talk to again.